 They add a delay effect to the normal direct purchasing and selling of companies.
 This delay if used wisely, can give you added advantages as an investor.
 Because of this, Options are very sophisticated financial instruments and should only be done once you have a working understanding of the stock market.

 Options Help Limits Losses

 Consider this for a moment; two men invest in the same stock.
 One man invests $10,000 and he hopes the stock will rise.
-The best outcome could be that the stock doubles and the downside is that it goes bankrupt.?
-He could make 100% profits or lose 100%.?
+A great outcome could be that the stock doubles and the worst outcome is that it goes bankrupt.
+He could make 100% profits or lose 100%.
 He either gains $10,000 or loses $10,000 or anything in-between.

 Leveraging with Options

 Lets say you have the opportunity to purchase an option on IBM.
 It would be written something like:

 This is a call option.
 The company associated with it is Apple Computers, trading as APPL on the stock exchange.
 The strike price is $100.
 If you own this option, you can decide to buy Apple stock at $100 per share, even if it should be trading at $90 or $110 per share.